DevynCJohnson/Pybooster/Coding_Standards.md

 - Do not place a space before a comma, but always place one space after a comma
 - Place a space before a left parenthesis (except in a function call)
 - Never omit curly braces
-- An opening curly brace should never go on its own line, but a closing curly brace should always go on its own line
+- An opening curly brace must never go on its own line, but a closing curly brace should always go on its own line
 - Use ```<-``` for assignment, not ```=```